 In an effort to minimize classroom disruption, general announcements will be scrolled on the TVs in the classrooms and cafeteria.
+An announcement will be made at the beginning of Spartan period.
 Bus changes and any last minute announcements will be made at the end of the school day.

-2. Middle School Grounds
+2. Sun Valley High School